jakezwang/ravebanner/README.md

    ```
 2. Open [http://localhost:3000](http://localhost:3000) in your browser.
 3. Navigate to `/submit` to test the flag submission page.
+4. Navigate to `/admin` to access the admin console.

 ### Notes
 - Ensure your `.env.local` file is properly configured with Firebase credentials.
 - Use `npm run lint` to check for linting issues.

+## High Level Design

+This website is built using the [Next.js](https://nextjs.org/) framework for the frontend, providing a modern, performant React-based user experience.

+The backend is powered by Google Cloud Firebase:
+-   **Firestore**: Used as a NoSQL document database to store application data, such as user submissions and flag details.
+-   **Firebase Storage**: Used for storing user-uploaded files, like images or other media related to the flags.

+This architecture allows for a scalable and serverless backend, with real-time data synchronization capabilities provided by Firebase.

 ## Learn More